SpaceBeeGaming/OC-robot-controller/README.md

 # OC_robot_commander
 This set of scripts allows you to control an OpenComputers robot from OC computer using buttons.
+It is also possible to use easyish scripts to create action sequences.

 # DISCLAIMER:
 This script isn't even done yet.
 You can currently only move up and down.
 (Have been busy working on the backend stuff.)